-Analyzing the relative importance of temperature versus moisture changes for the coupling strength within the domain suggests that the temperature control on the coupling strength is stronger in northern Europe, in particular that of feedback coupling days in wet soil advantage (Fig. 8Fig.
-7a,b), while moisture variations rather control the coupling strength in southern Europe.
-Please note that the sign of changes in nAC-days and the feedback coupling classes is not sensitive to the choice of the temperature-moisture scaling rate within a tested range of about ± 2% K-1 around the Clausius-Clapeyron rate of 7 % K-1 (Fig. 3Fig.
-2).
+Analyzing the relative importance of temperature versus moisture changes for the coupling strength within the domain suggests that the temperature control on the coupling strength is stronger in northern Europe, in particular that of coupling days in wet soil advantage (Fig. 8a,b), while moisture variations rather control the coupling strength in southern Europe.
+Please note that the sign of changes in nAC-days and the coupling classes is not sensitive to the choice of the temperature-moisture scaling rate within a tested range of about ± 2% K-1 around the Clausius-Clapeyron rate of 7 % K-1 (Fig. 3).
 However, the rate does impact the magnitude of changes.
-In case of a rate below 7% K-1, the impact of the respective perturbation modification cancels out in the more moisture controlled south.
+In case of a rate below 7% K-1, the impact of the respective modification cancels out in the more moisture controlled south.
 The areas of temperature and moisture control for nAC-days coincide with the energy- and moisture-limited regimes for evapotranspiration over Europe (Knist et al., 2017; Denissen et al., 2020; Seneviratne et al., 2006).
 Our findings suggest that the energy and moisture limitations further propagate from the land segment of the coupling (connection between soil moisture and surface fluxes) to the atmospheric segment (connection between surface fluxes and boundary layer properties) along the local coupling process chain (Santanello et al., 2018).

 Differences in the impacts of modified temperature and moisture gradients showed that the consideration of changes in the gradients can be as important for understanding differences in land-convection coupling as the temperature or moisture change itself.
 Please note that the vertical resolution of the model (40 levels), limits the representation of details in the profiles, and a higher vertical resolution would provide a more accurate estimate of the temperature and moisture gradients (Wakefield et al., 2021).
 However, while they on the one hand showed that lower vertical resolution introduces uncertainty, they also showed that data with limited resolution still provide reasonable results.
 Thus, the effects of altered gradients are expected to remain substantially similar also with a higher vertical resolution model output.
 It shows that increasing the temperature gradient, and hence destabilizing the atmosphere, usually increases the number of nAC-days, whereas shallower gradients reduce them.
-Thus, a warming signal propagating deeply through the atmospheric column (e.g. wet abs, Fig. 10Fig.
-9 and 11and 10) leads to a smaller increase in the coupling strength than one that warms only the lower atmospheric levels resulting in a greater temperature gradient between 100-300 hPa AGL (hot).
-However, in the latter case, a stronger surface temperature inversion needs to be overcome\dissolved by surface lifting, heating or moistening to enable buoyant lifting and deep convection.
+Thus, a warming signal propagating deeply through the atmospheric column (e.g. wet abs, Fig. 10 and 11) leads to a smaller increase in the coupling strength than one that warms only the lower atmospheric levels resulting in a greater temperature gradient between 100-300 hPa AGL (hot).
+However, in the latter case, a stronger surface temperature inversion needs to be dissolved by surface lifting, heating or moistening to enable buoyant lifting and deep convection.
 Inversions potentially reduce ABL growth during mixed layer development and thus inhibit the triggering of deep convection during the subsequent day, and hence, weaken the coupling again.
-This effect iscan-not be represented in the framework, as it does not resolve inversions in about the lowest 1000m of the ABL.
-Further, including the energy partitioning at the land surface in the analysis would inform about ABL moistening and heating during the day and in particular the period of mixed layer development and might reduce the frequency of deep convection events, and hence, weaken the coupling again.
-Please note that the vertical resolution of the model (40 levels), limits the representation of details in the profiles, and a higher vertical resolution would provide a more accurate estimate of the temperature and moisture gradients (Wakefield et al., 2021).
-It is probable that the effects of altered gradients remain similar also with less details, though.
-Brogli et al. (2019) projected lapserate decreases in consequence of stronger upper-tropospheric than surface warming over Europe by the end of the 21st century, and that the decreases are stronger over northern Europe than over the Mediterranean.
-Warming and decreasing lapse-rates are assumed to have contrary effects on the coupling strength showing that further research is necessary to understand and quantify impacts of future warming on the L-A coupling strength between surface wetness and convection triggering and future changes therein.
+This effect cannot be represented in the framework, as it does not resolve inversions in about the lowest 1000m of the ABL.
+Further, including the energy partitioning at the land surface in the analysis would inform about ABL moistening and heating during the day and in particular the period of mixed layer development.
+Brogli et al. (2019) projected lapse-rate decreases in consequence of stronger upper-tropospheric than surface warming over Europe by the end of the 21st century, and that the decreases are stronger over northern Europe than over the Mediterranean.
+Warming and decreasing lapse-rates are assumed to have contrary effects on the coupling strength showing that further research is necessary to understand and quantify impacts of future warming on the L-A coupling strength.